-4.5.3.6 Installation of Management Agent
+4.5.3.6 Installation of Acronis Snap Deploy 4 Management Agent

-Installation of Management Agent adds the ability for online imaging, the ability to validate integrity of the master images, and enables OS Deploy Server to start deployment on the machine while it is online.
+Installation of Acronis Snap Deploy 4 Management Agent adds the online imaging ability and the ability to validate integrity of the master images.

 Online imaging means that the master system is imaged live (without restarting the machine or suspending operations).
 You can perform online imaging remotely by connecting the console to the management agent installed on the master machine.
 The management agent will be included in the master image and deployed on all target machines.